ChazzaH014/touhou_selector/README.md

 ![image](https://github.com/user-attachments/assets/d609a398-fda5-45f8-826b-69b8ec1a6142)
 # Compatibility
-.NET Framework 4.0
+- .NET Framework 4.0
-Tested and working on Windows XP x64.
-(However, some of the later games are incompatible with XP) Also tested on Windows 7 and 11.
+- Tested and working on Windows XP x64.
+(However, some of the later games are incompatible with XP)
-So results?
+- Also tested on Windows 7 and 11.
+Conclusion?
-**Supports Windows XP to Windows 11 (64-Bit)**
+- **Supports Windows XP to Windows 11 (64-Bit)**
-**Yet to be tested on 32-Bit machines.**
+- **Yet to be tested on 32-Bit machines.**